mikeobrien/node-windows-service-controller/README.md

             paused: false,
             stopped: false
         },

-        // The control codes the service accepts and processes in its handler function.
-        // See the documentation linked to above for additional flags.
-        // ACCEPT_STOP = 1
-        // ACCEPT_PAUSE_CONTINUE = 2
-        // ACCEPT_SHUTDOWN = 4
-        // ACCEPT_PARAMCHANGE = 8
-        // ACCEPT_NETBINDCHANGE = 16
-        // ACCEPT_PRESHUTDOWN = 256
-        accepted: ['STOPPABLE', 'NOT_PAUSABLE', 'IGNORES_SHUTDOWN'],

         // The error code that the service uses to report an error that
         // occurs when it is starting or stopping.